 As I mentioned in the intro, the very important message to take away from this is that when you are adapting a property, it’s probably far more worth your time to focus on translating it for the medium for which it is intended rather than simply copying the text.
-Scrooge (1951) plays fast and wild with the original but is, I imagine, exactly how Dickens would have wanted Scrooge to have been portrayed provided the man himself didn’t have a crippling fear of film.
+Scrooge (1951) plays fast and wild with the original but is, I imagine, exactly how Dickens would have wanted Scrooge to have been portrayed provided the man himself didn’t have a crippling fear of deep focus.
 He died in 1870 so we’ll never know for sure.

 Watch this version, Muppet lovers.